brontosaurusrex/brontosaurusrex.github.io/_posts/2017-09-02-thunar-copy-names-to-clipboard.md

     echo %N | xclip -selection clipboard

 and in *apperance conditions* enable everything.
 Useful but limited.
+Or

+    echo "%N" | xclip -selection clipboard

+which should return 'filenames with single quotes'.